AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

 >[!NOTE]
 >
->If the **[!UICONTROL Fast Download]** setting is turned-off by the administrator, the selected renditions are directly downloaded in a zip folder without using IBM Aspera Connect.
+>If the **[!UICONTROL Fast Download]** setting is turned-off by the administrator, the selected renditions are directly downloaded in a zip folder without using IBM&reg; Aspera Connect.

 >[!NOTE]
 >